List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a product of this age and category.
+2026Third-party insurance: not worth it for a product this age and value.

 Pre-Purchase Inspection Checklist